 2. Agreed Value Policies

-This policy type ensures clarity and fairness in claims by pre-determining the value of your collection.
+This policy type brings clarity and fairness to the claims process by locking in the value of your collection upfront, before any loss occurs.

 - Benefits: Unlike market-based policies, agreed value insurance eliminates disputes over the wine’s worth at the time of loss.